The BEST Limoncello Whiskey Sour Cocktail Recipe

 Top tips

-- Fresh squeezed oranges are always preferred but you can use orange juice at the grocery store if you are in a pinch!
+• Fresh-squeezed oranges are always preferred, but you can use orange juice from the grocery store if you are in a pinch!

 Frequently Asked Questions (FAQs)